 I think I'd like to be in a movie.
 How do I get involved?

 A good way to experience what a film is like is to be an Extra on a film.
 It doesn’t pay well, and it can be quite boring, but it can also be fun.
 Who knows, you might get discovered by Kevin Costner, or Jessica Alba.
 Contact the ABQ Film Office for information about being an extra.

 Why is the shoot day so long?

 A lot of crew and a lot of equipment are involved in setting up shots.
 A normal work day is 12 – 14 hours long.
 It makes economic sense to get as much shot in one day as possible.
 The crew gets overtime by the way – this is quite a lucrative industry.

 I think I might want to work on the crew.
 What steps should I take?

 Contact the ABQ Film Office for information about being an working as a crew member.

 How do I get my house in a movie?

-If you are interested in having your house used as a location, first, see a psychologist (kidding), then email Ann and she’ll give you some pointers.
+If you are interested in having your house used as a location, contact the ABQ Film Office for more information.